fjvallarino/monomer/tasks.md

     - Composite example
       - Validate nested structures update correctly when disabling/enabling parent
     - Something of generative art (OpenGL example)
-  - Make button use label + box (way too much duplicated code)
-    - Add option to not use theme on label
-    - Follow the same ideas as on Dropdown
-    - Review dialogs after change is in place (button currently uses expandSize)
-      - Remove clearExtra from dialog buttons
   - Make label default to clip text (currently ellipsis).
 Same for trim
   - Think about text related combinators
     - Is the Text/text prefix needed?